ngs-docs/2023-snakemake-book-draft/src/beginner+/input-and-output-blocks.md

    """
 ```

-but we don't recommend this, because if you change the order of the
+but we don't recommend this: if you change the order of the inputs and
-inputs and outputs, or add some, you have to go through and adjust the
+outputs, or add new inputs, you have to go through and adjust the
 indices.
+Relyong on the number and position of indices in a list is
+error prone!

 ## Using keywords for input and output files

-You can also use keywords to name
+You can also name specific inputs and outputs using the _keyword_
+syntax, and then refer to those using `input.` and `output.` prefixes:
 ```python
 rule example:
    input: